DanielSchneider0/wp-harmonium/README.md

 - *Harmonium*: A React based asset library for adding consistant, yet flexible elements to a website
 - *Harmonium Theme*: The WordPress theme we are building to be used as the starting point for future WordPress projects.
 - *Parent Theme*: A WordPress theme that can be used as a framework and should not be edited directly so that the theme can be overwritten with an updated version without losing customizations.
-- *Child Theme*: A WordPress theme that uses another theme as a base and allows for the parent theme to be updated without losing customizations made to the theme.
 - *Theme*: A collection of files that dictates how a website will look when viewed in a browser.
 - *Page*: Static content on a website.
 For example, the Contact Us or About Us page on a site.
 These are considered static pages as they are not based on a specific date.
 - *Post*: Chronological content on a website are considered posts.
 For example, a blog or latest news would be considered a post.